Yale College Art Major

 Yale College, the undergraduate division of Yale University, offers a Bachelor of Arts degree program with a major in art.
 Students may concentrate on a medium such as painting/printmaking, sculpture, graphic design, photography, or filmmaking.
 Suggested program guidelines and specific requirements for the various areas of concentration are available from the director of undergraduate studies (DUS) and departmental faculty.
 Undergraduate applicants wishing to major in art at Yale must apply to Yale College directly.
 Please contact the Office of Undergraduate Admissions, PO Box 208234, 38 Hillhouse Avenue, New Haven CT 06520-8234; 203.432.9300; https://admissions.yale.edu.

-The prerequisites for acceptance into the major are a Sophomore Review, which is an evaluation of work from studio courses taken at Yale School of Art, and five terms of introductory (100-level) courses.
-Students should be enrolled in their fifth studio course by the time of the Sophomore Review.
-Visual Thinking (ART 111) and Basic Drawing (ART 114) are mandatory.
+The prerequisites for acceptance into the major are a sophomore review (occurring in the spring semester of sophomore year), which is an evaluation of work from studio courses taken at Yale School of Art, and five terms of introductory (1000-level) courses.
+Students should be enrolled in their fifth studio course by the time of the sophomore review.
+Visual Thinking (ART 1111) and Basic Drawing (ART 1514) are mandatory.
 In exceptional cases, arrangements for a special review during the junior year may be made with the DUS.
+Once matriculated at Yale College, prospective art majors should email art.dus@yale.edu to join the mailing list for news about the major and forthcoming sophomore reviews.

 First year Studio courses, two terms